lpgn/advanced-homeassistant-mcp/docs/index.md

 nav_order: 1
 ---

-# 🚀 MCP Server for Home Assistant
+# 🏠 MCP Server for Home Assistant

 Welcome to the Model Context Protocol (MCP) Server documentation!
-This guide will help you get started with integrating AI-powered natural language processing into your Home Assistant setup.
+This guide will help you get started with integrating a lightweight automation tool with your Home Assistant setup.

 ## What is MCP Server?

-MCP Server is a bridge between Home Assistant and Language Learning Models (LLMs), enabling natural language interactions and real-time automation of your smart devices.
-It allows you to control your home automation setup using natural language commands while maintaining high performance and security.
+MCP Server is a bridge between Home Assistant and custom automation tools, enabling basic device control and real-time monitoring of your smart home environment.
+It provides a flexible interface for managing and interacting with your home automation setup.

 ## Key Features

-### 🎮 Device Control & Monitoring
+### 🎮 Device Control
-- Voice-controlled automation
-- Real-time updates via SSE/WebSocket
-- Scene-based automation rules

-### 🤖 AI-Powered Features
-- Natural Language Processing (NLP)
+- Basic REST API for device management
+- WebSocket and Server-Sent Events (SSE) for real-time updates
-- Predictive automation
+- Simple automation rule support
-- Anomaly detection

 ### 🛡️ Security & Performance
 - JWT authentication
-- Request sanitization
-- Sub-100ms latency
-- Rate limiting
+- Basic request validation
+- Lightweight server design

 ## Documentation Structure